 San Francisco Planning Department Internships

 The San Francisco Planning Department seeks Planning Interns to work with Planning Staff on a variety of planning projects.
 Specific internships vary as needed and are not yet announced.
 Typically three paid and eight unpaid internships.
-View the summer 2012 internship announcement.
+View the summer 2014 internship poster.

 Stipend: Varies with experience